 Yes, the Student Cooperative Program.
 This program is designed to build relationships between the USPS OIG and academic institutions and provide students with possible job opportunities for future USPS OIG employment.
 For more information, visit our employment page.

 In accordance to section 1006 of title 39, United States Code, Postal Service employees serve under excepted appointments.
 They do not acquire competitive status or reinstatement eligibility for competitive service jobs.
 However, by law, they have special noncompetitive appointment eligibility for competitive service jobs.
-For the further information, go to www.usajobs.gov/EI29.asp
+For further information, go to www.usajobs.gov or www.opm.gov.

 Yes.
 The minimum age of entry is 21 years old and the maximum age is 37 years old.